jimyag/authy-go/README.md

 ### commands

 - sync : Sync your Authy ID and Backup Password, and request device registration.
-Must be run before any other command
 - export : Export all TOTP tokens in URI format
 - list : List all TOTP tokens
 - get : Get TOTP token by UniqueID